John McAuliff

-John Chilton McAuliff is an American politician who was elected member of the Virginia House of Delegates, from the 30th District, in 2025.
+John Chilton McAuliff (born 1992) is an American politician who was elected member of the Virginia House of Delegates, from the 30th district, in 2025.
 A member of the Democratic Party, he defeated incumbent Republican delegate Geary Higgins.

 Early life and education

-McAuliff’s family has lived in Warrenton, Virginia, since the Revolutionary War.
-He grew up in Irvington, New York, graduating from The Masters School, where he was senior class president.
-He then graduated from the University of Richmond with a degree in leadership studies.
-He worked as a volunteer engineer in Peru and interned at USA Today and in U.S. Representative Nita Lowey's district office during college.
+Born in New York, McAuliff grew up in Irvington and graduating from the Masters School, where he was senior class president.
+He earned a bachelor's degree in leadership studies from the University of Richmond.
+He worked as a volunteer engineer in Peru and interned at USA Today and in Representative Nita Lowey's district office during college.
 He was a summer intern in the White House Internship Program in 2013.

 Career

-McAuliff worked as chief of staff to delegate David A. Reid for 3 years, then at the USDA Rural Development, and in the White House Office on Clean Energy Innovation and Implementation.
-He currently runs a bed and breakfast at his late grandmother's historic home in Warrenton and served in Loudon County's Medical Reserve Corps.
+McAuliff served as chief of staff to delegate David A. Reid for three years.
+He then worked for USDA Rural Development and in the White House Office on Clean Energy Innovation and Implementation.
+He runs a bed and breakfast at his late grandmother's historic home in Warrenton and served in Loudoun County's Medical Reserve Corps.